someadmin-org/helm-charts/README.md

 # someadmin

-This is a the central repository for someadmin Helm Charts
+This is a the central repository for someadmin Helm Charts.

 ## Usage